-Sunshine Week was March 10-16 in 2019.
-Jonathan Make wrote up this year’s summit event in a post on Medium March 12.
+Jonathan Make wrote up the 2019 summit event in a post on Medium, March 12.

 The Coalition’s summit is the annual event where the open government community comes together to celebrate accomplishments and look ahead to next steps.

 D.C.
-Mayor Muriel Bowser has joined as well as top officials such as the Chief Technology Officer and directors of the Office of Open Government, and the D.C.
+Mayor Muriel Bowser and Council members have joined us, as well as top officials such as the Chief Technology Officer, directors of the Office of Open Government, and the D.C.
 Auditor.

-News breaks sometimes, as this year when summit presenters included charter school teachers who detailed their advocacy for change in the law after secret board and management actions at their schools and Council member Charles Allen previewed a dramatic charter school transparency bill he would introduce just 48 hours later.
+News breaks sometimes, as in 2019 when summit presenters included charter school teachers who detailed their advocacy for change in the law after secret board and management actions at their schools, along with Council member Charles Allen who previewed a dramatic charter school transparency bill he would introduce just 48 hours later.
 Two elected ANC commissioners also joined us in 2019 to describe their own efforts to find the government information they need to do their job of being the voice of their neighborhoods, And civic hackers over the years have showcased amazing applications built on open data.

 1 Letter from James Madison to W.T.
 Barry (August 4, 1822), in The Writings of James Madison (Gaillard Hunt ed.).